Sara-Esm/Fashion-MNIST-Classifier-PyTorch/README.md

 # Fashion-MNIST-Classifier-PyTorch
-This project demonstrates how to load, visualize, and prepare the FashionMNIST dataset for training a machine learning model using PyTorch.
+Loading, visualizing, and preparing the FashionMNIST dataset for training with PyTorch.
 The dataset includes various fashion items like t-shirts, trousers, and shoes.